Skip to content

 Import Data Files (shareable samples)

-Each data file should be downloaded and stored in a folder named after its ID (the data file’s UUID can be found in its metadata) in the same directory with the main.py script.
+When working locally, you’ll have to download and organize your data files according to the required folder structure.
+Each data file should be stored in a folder named after its ID (the data file’s UUID can be found in its metadata) in the same directory with the main.py script.

 Open View.
 Open View.